advantiot/FlightParameters/README.md

 - FlightParameters.pde: This is the Processing sketch to display a flight instrument cluster that displays values from the sensors
 - MPU6050_DMP6_SensorInput.ino: This is the Arduino code to read the flight motion sensors.
 - arduino-esp2866-thingspeak.ino: This is a standalone sketch that sends a series of random data values to a Test Channel on ThingSpeak via the ESP2866 Wifi breakout board.
 This code will need to be adapted and incorporated into other Arduino sketches that need to send data to ThingSpeak.
+- FlightParameters.fzz: The Fritzing design files for the circuit layout